Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Data and Methods

-\subsubsection{Temporal dimension of feature performance}
+We defined different feature combinations based on the attributes of the author, paper, venue, and coauthors to see which feature categories are better for short/long-term prediction.
+Table \ref{TableFeatCombi} shows the different combination sets utilized to train the model.

+\subsection{Temporal Dimension of Feature Performance}

 Prior studies regarded varying time frames to estimate the future h-index \cite{dong2015will,ayaz2018predicting,wu2019predicting} and examined several years from one to five-year and \cite{dong2015will} for five-year and ten-year time frames.
 The prediction performance declined as the prediction time frame increased in all studies.
 We considered the h-index as our target from one to ten years in the future (h-index from 2009 to 2018).
 It enables us to measure the extent of predicting performance in the future.
-We defined different feature combinations based on the attributes of the author, paper, venue, and coauthors to see which feature categories are better for short/long-term prediction.
-Table \ref{TablefeatCombi} shows the different combination sets utilized to train the model.

-\subsubsection{Feature impact analysis}

-To calculate the importance of features, we employed \textit{permutation feature importance}, which measures the decrease in the model performance if a feature value is shuffled randomly \cite{breiman2001random}.
-A higher score for a specific feature indicates its larger effect on the prediction model.
-To compare the feature importance across authors with different career development, we divided the authors into three into three groups: \begin{itemize} \item Junior: researchers with the career age less than 5 years (first publication between 2005 and 2008) \item Mid-level: researchers with the career age between 5 and 9 years (first publication between 2000 and 2004) \item Senior: researchers with the career age more than ten years (first publication between 1995 and 1999) \end{itemize}
+\subsection{Feature Impact Analysis}

+To examine the importance of each feature in the prediction task, we employed a feature selection technique, \textit{Recursive Feature Elimination} (RFE), which removes recursively features and builds a model based on the remaining features \cite{artur2021review, zhao2022rfe}.